mmueller-xyz/ipc-game/README.md

 # ipc-game
-this is a client to a game for school
+this is a client to a game for school using the djikstra algorithm